-- The consideration for the real property doesn't exceed \$100,000; - The property is acquired through foreclosure; - The transferor (owner) is a resident of Oregon or-if a C corporation-has a permanent place of business in this state; or - The transferor receives professional advice that the transfer won't result in Oregon taxable income.
+- The consideration for the real property doesn't exceed \$100,000; - The property is acquired through foreclosure; - The transferor (owner) is a resident of Oregon or-if a C corporation-has a permanent place of business in this state; or - The transferor meets one of the requirements in ORS 314.258(3)(d) through (f).

-See instructions for Oregon Form OR-18, Report of Tax Payments on Real Property Conveyances, for more information (ORS 314.258 and accompanying rules).
+See instructions for Oregon Form OR-18, Report of Tax Payments on Real Property Conveyances, for more information (ORS 314.258 and supporting rules).